Macrometacorp/docs/docs/graphs/graph-queries/graph-keywords/prune.md

 In this example, the `socialNetwork` graph is traversed starting from the user with the ID `users/alice` and exploring the graph using an `OUTBOUND` direction.
 The traversal depth is set to a range between 1 and 4.

 The `PRUNE` keyword is used with the condition `edge.relationshipType == 'blocked'`.
 This means that if the traversal encounters an edge with a relationshipType attribute of `'blocked'`, then it does not explore that path further.
+Paths up to the blocked relationship are still considered results, though they might still be post-filtered or ignored due to depth constraints.

 Finally, the `FILTER` keyword is used to filter the results to include only vertices (users) with an `'active'` status.
 The query returns a list of active users reachable from `users/alice`, excluding paths with blocked relationships.